IIIF/api/source/auth/2.0/index.md

 ### 6.1.
 Logout Service Description
 {: #logout-service-description}

-If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the access service following the template below:
+If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the access service.

 | Property       | Required?  | Description                                            |
 | -------------- |------------|--------------------------------------------------------|